redwoodjs/applywize/end-of-3/README.md

 pnpm dev
 ```

-Point your browser to the URL displayed in the terminal (e.g. `http://localhost:2332/`).
+Point your browser to the URL displayed in the terminal (e.g. `http://localhost:5173/`).
+You should see a "Hello World" message in your browser.

 ## Deploying your app